The translation of this document is outdated.

 territorial units of the municipality;

-2) operational issues of rural territory or city
+2) operational issues of rural territory or town

 administrations, including financial and personnel policy as well